"If You're Very Clever, No One Knows You've Used It": The Social Dynamics of Developing Generative AI Literacy in the Workplace: Discussion

 A further area for exploration is to consider the influence of individual variables and demographics on how users engage in learning.
 Though we aimed to capture a diverse sample of participants in our study, we did not explicitly examine the influence of individual factors which could also play a role in how susceptible an individual is to specific external or social influences.
 For example, prior literature suggest that women possess lower self-efficacy, i.e., confidence in their own technical knowledge \cite{ying2021}, and gender differences in motivation and types of knowledge hiding that is also impacted by the perceived social roles of both genders \cite{andreeva2023}.
 Future work could consider exploring potential associations between factors such as gender, cultural background, technical expertise, or personal variables such as self-efficacy, and personality variables, as well as organisational culture, and intention to share knowledge.

-\edit{Finally, the findings of this study is bounded by the characteristics of our sample – namely, participants who were already willing adopters of GenAI technology, including those who may be using GenAI against organisational recommendations.
-As such, common concerns around GenAI use, including issues of fairness, which are more prevalent concerns for those reluctant to use GenAI \cite{rana2024}, were not identified as strongly as issues of work legitimacy, expertise, and reputation.
-However, there are also many users who may be forced to adopt GenAI tools due to organisational pressures.
-Such individuals are likely to have very different perspectives regarding the skills and knowledge needed to apply GenAI usage, how they negotiate usage in alignment with their values and needs, and provide new perspectives regarding how users may navigate the social dynamics of the workplace in such a context.
-Though it is beyond the scope of this paper to speculate on the experiences of such individuals, we believe this topic would serve as fruitful future work to improve our understanding of users' relationships and beliefs with GenAI use.}
+Finally, the findings of this study is bounded by the characteristics of our sample – namely, participants who were already willing adopters of GenAI technology, including those who may be using GenAI against organisational recommendations.
+As such, common concerns around GenAI use, including issues of fairness and attribution, which are more prevalent concerns for those reluctant to use GenAI \cite{rana2024}, were not identified as strongly as issues of work legitimacy, expertise, and reputation.
+While our participants reflected on who should use GenAI under different contexts, there was less emphasis on the evaluation and decision-making process surrounding when GenAI should be used, a theme which is often more salient in individuals who engage in GenAI non-use \cite{cha2025}, or in contexts where GenAI adoption is enforced \cite{stewart2025}.
+While these perspectives fall outside the scope of this study, incorporating them in future works is important for developing a more comprehensive account of GenAI literacy and user–technology relationships.